pauldex/sqlalchemy-firebird/README.rst

 - <port> - Firebird default is '3050'
 - <database_path> - location of the database file
 - <charset> - character set used by the database file, Firebird default is UTF8
 - <client_library_path> - path to the firebird client library file.
-Linux needs 'fbclient.so', Windows uses fblient.dll.
+Linux needs 'libfbclient.so', Windows uses fblient.dll.
 This is only needed when using the embedded server or a remotely installed server.

 Connection Strings